dhellmann/pymotw-3/source/re/index.rst

 .. {{{end}}}

-The other mechanism for using back-references in expressions chooses a different pattern based on whether or not a previous group matched.
+The other mechanism for using back-references in expressions chooses a different pattern based on whether a previous group matched.
-The email pattern can be corrected so that the angle brackets are required if a name is present, and not if the email address is by itself.
-The syntax for testing to see if a group has matched is ``(?(id)yes-expression|no-expression)``, where ``id`` is the group name or number, ``yes-expression`` is the pattern to use if the group has a value and ``no-expression`` is the pattern to use otherwise.
+The email pattern can be corrected so that the angle brackets are required if a name is present, and not required if the email address is by itself.
+The syntax for testing whether if a group has matched is ``(?(id)yes-expression|no-expression)``, where ``id`` is the group name or number, ``yes-expression`` is the pattern to use if the group has a value, and ``no-expression`` is the pattern to use otherwise.

 .. literalinclude:: re_id.py
    :caption: